-In GUI frames Flycheck also adds indicators to the fringe-the left or right border of an Emacs window that is-to help you identify erroneous lines quickly.
+In GUI frames, Flycheck also adds indicators to the fringe-the left or right border of an Emacs window-to help you identify erroneous lines quickly.
 These indicators consist of a rightward-pointing double arrow shape coloured in the colour of the corresponding error level.
+By default the arrow is 8 pixels wide, but a 16 pixels version is used if the fringe is wide enough.